vansteki/dotfiles/README.md

 # Usage

-1. put or copy all your dotfiles into `dotfiles/macos/` folder.
+1. Put or copy all your dotfiles into `dotfiles/macos/` folder.

-2. install this helper tool.
+2. Install this helper tool.
     ```
     npm run setup
     ```